Microsoft Store Policies

 - Services and user data must be used appropriately in games.
 This data includes (without limitation) usage data, account identifiers and any other personally identifiable data, statistics, scores, ratings, rankings, connections with other users, and any other data relating to a user’s social activity.

-- Don’t store any Xbox Live social graph data (e.g., friends lists), except for account identifiers for users who’ve linked their Xbox Live account with your game.
+- Don’t store any Xbox Live social graph data (for example, friends lists), except for account identifiers for users who’ve linked their Xbox Live account with your game.

 - Delete all account identifiers, when you remove your game from our service, or when a user unlinks their Xbox Live account from your game.
 Do not share services or user data (even if anonymous, aggregate, or derived data) to any ad network, data broker or other advertising or monetization-related service.